souravs34/Advanced-Redux/README.md

 # Advanced-Redux

-Steps to start a new redux project.
+## Steps to start a new redux project.

-1. Installing React toolkit and react redux
+ Installing React toolkit and react redux

               npm i @reduxjs/toolkit
               npm i react-redux

+## What is createSlice & configureStore

+              CreateSlice : Used to store separate reducers for various different functinalities. configureStore : Used to combine various slices together.